SAP-samples/cloud-btp-cli-api-codejam/README.md

 This repository contains the material for the "Hands-on with the btp CLI and APIs" CodeJam, a CodeJam within the [SAP CodeJam BTP group](https://groups.community.sap.com/t5/sap-codejam-btp/gh-p/codejam-btp).

+There's also an alternative [mini-workshop](https://github.com/SAP-samples/cloud-btp-cli-api-codejam/tree/mini-workshop) branch in this repository which is a vastly reduced eversion of this content, cut down to fit into an 80 minute workshop, originally for the UKISUG Connect 2022 event.

 ## Overview

 This CodeJam introduces attendees to `btp`, the CLI for the SAP Business Technology Platform (SAP BTP).
 Here's the description of the btp CLI from the [official download page](https://tools.hana.ondemand.com/#cloud): "_Use the btp CLI for account administration on SAP BTP.
 The btp CLI is only available for global accounts on feature set B (for example, SAP BTP Trial accounts)_".